GoogleCloudPlatform/professional-services/examples/gcs-to-gke-configmaps/README.md

 NGINX_POD=$(kubectl get pod | grep nginx-deployment | cut -d" " -f1)
 ```

 Execute the following to list the contents of the /tmp/config directory in the Pod where the ConfigMap is mounted.
-You should see the **data-example-2.yaml** file.
+This directory should be empty

 ```shell
 kubectl exec $NGINX_POD ls /tmp/config